code2dipi/nasa-asteroid-backend/nasa-asteroids/README.md

 - apiKey:                   dhYabotopiVNsXMDMyLkGLE3EjomwBi8jMVipGzr

 #### The Path Parameters for second endpoint(asteroids/details) for testing in postman:
-The asteroid-Id from the previous endpoint response can be used to loop up details of specific asteroid. asteroid_id, api key
+The asteroid-Id from the previous endpoint response can be used to look up details of specific asteroid. asteroid_id, api key

 ## Frontend(React)